-Yes, consumers with low or moderate incomes can qualify for reduced costs, through Medicaid, CHIP, or exchange coverage, but eligibility rules apply.
+Yes, consumers with low or moderate incomes could qualify for reduced costs, through Medicaid, CHIP, or exchange coverage, but eligibility rules apply.
 Most states use federal government funds to expand Medicaid so that it covers adults with an income at or lower than 138% of the federal poverty level.
-In 2022, that is roughly \$17,800 for a family of one and \$36,400 for a family of four.
+In 2023, that is roughly \$18,750 for a family of one and \$38,300 for a family of four.
 Consumers should contact the [insert name of state exchange] or the [insert name of state Medicaid agency] directly if they think they might be eligible for Medicaid.